tefra/xsdata/docs/models.rst

 ~~~~~~~~~~~~~~~~

 This type represents ``xs:anyAttribute`` elements.
 It needs to be defined as
-a dictionary with key an :class:`lxml.etree.QName` and string values.
-The wildcard
-namespace features also apply.
+a dictionary of.
+The wildcard namespace features also apply.

 .. code-block:: python

-    any_attributes: Dict[lxml.etree.QName, str] = field(
+    any_attributes: Dict = field(
         default_factory=dict,
         metadata=dict(
             type="Attributes",